michael-emmi/bam-bam-boogieman/README.md

 # BAM!
 BAM!
 Boogieman

-## The Boogie AST Manipulator

 BAM!
 BAM!
-Boogieman implements various code analyses and transformations for the [Boogie][bpl] intermediate verification language, including the construction of call graphs and control-flow graphs, pruning of unreachable code, and various code simplifications.
+Boogieman is a **Boogie AST manipulator** which implements various code analyses and transformations for the [Boogie][bpl] intermediate verification language, including the construction of call graphs and control-flow graphs, pruning of unreachable code, and various code simplifications.
 Boogie code is parsed into an abstract-syntax tree (AST) with an expressive API which facilitates the creation of new AST passes.

 [bpl]: http://boogie.codeplex.com